Makerere University: Replacement of main building

-In September 2020 a fire gutted the Main Building of Makerere University, normally called the Main Building, destroying university records and the building structure.
-A subsequent investigation by an eleven-person team could not establish a definite cause of the fire but pointed to an electric fault as a likely cause.
+In September 2020, a fire gutted the Main Building of Makerere University, destroying university records and the building structure.
+A subsequent investigation by an eleven-person team could not establish a definite cause of the fire, but pointed to an electric fault as a likely cause.

 In August 2021, the Cabinet of Uganda resolved to break down what remained of the Main Building after the fire.
 A new building, which will be designed to look like the original structure, will be erected at the same location, at a budgeted cost of UGX:21 billion (approx. US$6 million).

-The engineering, procurement and construction (EPC) contract was awarded to Excel Construction Company Limited. a Ugandan company and a subsidiary of the Madhvani Group.
+The engineering, procurement and construction (EPC) contract was awarded to Excel Construction Company Limited, a Ugandan company and a subsidiary of the Madhvani Group.
 The reconstruction process began in April 2022, starting with tearing down the structurally unsound original building, built in the 1930s and commissioned in 1941.